Wu Yibing

-Wu became the world No. 1 in the ITF Junior Circuit ranking after winning the boys' singles title at the 2017 US Open.

 Wu represented China at the 2017 Davis Cup, where he has a win/loss record of 1–0.
 He defeated Jason Jung in his first Davis Cup match.

-Juniors

-In December 2016, Wu reached the final of the 2016 Orange Bowl, a Grade-A junior event, losing to Miomir Kecmanović in the final.
+Early career

+Born in Hangzhou, Wu took up tennis at a young age.

+Junior career

-In 2017, Wu reached the semifinals in both boys' singles and doubles at the Australian Open, and won both the boys' singles and doubles champions (with Chinese Taipei's Hsu Yu-hsiou) at the US Open, thus became the first Chinese male to win a Grand Slam title.
+In 2017, Wu reached the semifinals in both boys' singles and doubles at the Australian Open, and won both the boys' singles and doubles events (with Chinese Taipei player Hsu Yu-hsiou) at the US Open, thus became the first Chinese male to win a Grand Slam Junior title.
+Following the Junior US Open title, Wu reached an ITF junior combined ranking of world No. 1 on 11 September 2017.

 Professional career

-2017–2018: ATP and Masters debuts, first ATP Tour win
+2017–18: ATP and Masters 1000 debuts, first ATP Tour win

-In September 2017 he made his ATP debut at the 2017 Chengdu Open as a wildcard.

-In October 2017 he made his Masters debut at the Shanghai Masters as a wildcard.

-In 2018, Wu recorded his first ATP win against Li Zhe at the Shanghai Masters.
-In the second round, he won the first set against Kei Nishikori.
+In October 2017, Wu received another wildcard and made his Masters debut at the Shanghai Masters, losing to Gilles Simon in the first round.
+In 2018, he recorded his first ATP win against compatriot Li Zhe at the Shanghai Masters.
+In the second round, he lost against eight seed and No. 1 Asian player Kei Nishikori in three sets.

-2019–2021: Hiatus due to injury

-He did not compete from March 2019 to December 2021 due to injury.

 2022: Historic major debut, top 125

-In 2022, he won three Challenger titles in the United States, including back-to-back trophy runs in July in Rome, Georgia and Indianapolis, Indiana.
-As a result, he reached the top 200 at a career-high of No. 174, on 25 July 2022.
+In 2022, Wu won three Challenger titles in the United States, including back-to-back trophy runs in July in Rome, Georgia and Indianapolis, Indiana.
+As a result, on 25 July, he reached the top 200 at a career-high of No. 174.
 His four career total Challenger titles made him the most decorated Chinese player in the circuit's history.

-At the US Open he qualified to make his Grand Slam debut.
+At the US Open, Wu qualified to make his major debut.
 He became the first male Chinese in the Open Era to qualify at the US Open, winning his last qualifying match before Zhang Zhizhen also won his last match later in the same day.
 Wu won his first round match against 31st seed Nikoloz Basilashvili, becoming the first male Chinese player to win a US Open match in the Open era and a Grand Slam match in 63 years since Mei Fu Chi at Wimbledon 1959.
 He beat fellow qualifier Nuno Borges in five sets in the second round to become the first Chinese male player to reach the third round of any Grand Slam event since Kho Sin-Kie in 1946 Wimbledon.
 He also became the first Chinese man ever to reach the third round in the tournament history (since 1881).
-As a result, he moved 43 positions up to world No. 131 in the rankings on 12 September 2022.
-He then lost to world No. 1, Daniil Medvedev, in the third round.

-He finished his year ranked No. 119, 1000 spots higher than his ranking at the end of the 2021 season.